pjoneja/viam-ouster-lidar/README.md

 <img width="100" alt="ouster-os1-rev7" src="https://github.com/pjoneja/viam-ouster-lidar/assets/6338447/ebe63242-9824-47ef-82b9-01cfbd476925">

 # viam-ouster-lidar
 A demo integrating Ouster lidar as a custom component in [Viam](https://www.viam.com).
-My aim is to see a 3D point cloud and 2D image captured by an Ouster lidar sensor streaming data to Viam's app.
+My aim is to see a 3D point cloud and 2D image captured by an Ouster lidar sensor streaming to Viam's app.
 This demo is written in Python using the [viam-sdk](https://docs.viam.com/program/sdks/) and [ouster-sdk](https://ouster.com/developers/ouster-sdk/).

 <img width="1312" alt="Screen Shot 2023-06-20 at 5 13 19 AM 1" src="https://github.com/pjoneja/viam-ouster-lidar/assets/6338447/658fb58c-1830-4867-bf29-7428cd8166d1">